 Based on the above information recorded in Atlas, a Project Progress Reports (PPR) shall be submitted by the Project Manager to the Programme Board through Programme Assurance, using the standard report format available in the Executive Snapshot.

-a programme Lessons-learned log shall be activated and regularly updated to ensure on-going learning and adaptation within the organization, and to facilitate the preparation of the Lessons-learned Report at the end of the programme.
+A programme Lessons-learned log shall be activated and regularly updated to ensure on-going learning and adaptation within the organization, and to facilitate the preparation of the Lessons-learned Report at the end of the programme.

-a Monitoring Schedule Plan shall be activated in Atlas and updated to track key management actions/events
+A Monitoring Schedule Plan shall be activated in Atlas and updated to track key management actions/events

 Annually